yukinotech/JSBD/README.md

 ## a JSBI style polyfill for BigDecimal

-base on native BigInt implement
+This is a polyfill for BigDecimal , which implement tc39-bigDecimal proposal https://github.com/tc39/proposal-decimal

+## install

-## for develop
+## for developer

 since test use es module in node , better use node >= 14

 ```
 yarn install
-// do something (and add test case)
+// change source code and add test case
 yarn test
 ```